akhikhl/gretty/README.md

 **Attention**: gretty logging is only effective in gretty tasks.
 Gretty does not reconfigure logging (or libraries) of the compiled WAR-file.

-1. It appends logback-classic to the project's classpath.

-You can fine-tune gretty logging by adjusting the following parameters [of gretty plugin extension]:
+You can fine-tune gretty logging by adjusting the following properties [of gretty plugin extension]:

+<a name="logbackconfigfile"></a>
 "logbackConfigFile" defines the absolute or relative path to logback configuration file (.groovy or .xml).
-See more information in chapter [Logging](#logging).
+If "logbackConfigFile" is relative, it is first combined with projectDir.
+If the resulting path points to an existing file, it is used for logback configuration.
+If not, gretty tries to combine "logbackConfigFile" with each output folder (typically "${projectDir}/build/classes/main" and "${projectDir}/build/resources/main").
+If any resulting path points to an existing file, it is used for logback configuration.

+  - **Attention**: when logback configuration file is used (either auto-discovered or specified via "logbackConfigFile" property), other logging properties ("loggingLevel", "consoleLogEnabled", "fileLogEnabled", "logFileName", "logDir") have no effect.

 "loggingLevel" defines slf4j logging-level for jetty process.
 It is a string, having one of the values: 'ALL', 'DEBUG', 'ERROR', 'INFO', 'OFF', 'TRACE', 'WARN'.
 The default value is 'INFO'.